 Cats are masters of emotional manipulation.
-However, if one day you notice that Muffin looks more than acts like she's pouting, there's likely to be a medical cause.
-A protruding lower lip on a cat isn't part of a sulking act; it's a symptom that needs a doctor's care.
-Whether your cat's swollen lower lip is from an allergy, dental problems or is actually a tumor, your vet is the one who can diagnose the problem and recommend treatment.
+However, if one day you notice that your feline looks more than acts like she's pouting, there's likely to be a medical cause.
+A cat's swollen bottom lip isn't part of a sulking act; it's a symptom that needs a doctor's care.
+Whether your cat's swollen lower lip is from an allergy, dental problems, or is a tumor, your vet is the one who can diagnose the problem and recommend treatment.

 Sometimes a cat's immune cells malfunction and react as if parasites have invaded the cat's body.
 These particular immune cells are called eosinophils.
 The University of Cornell College of Veterinary Medicine says the condition that results is termed eosinophilic granuloma complex.
-Usually, it's caused by an allergic reaction to a parasite bite, such as from a mosquito, flea or mite.
-If your kitty is bitten by one of those pests on or near her lower lip, it could swell, appear red and itch.
+Usually, it's caused by an allergic reaction to a parasite bite, such as from a mosquito, flea, or mite.
+If your kitty is bitten by one of those pests on or near his lower lip, it could swell, appear red, and itch.

-Muffin's swollen chin could be caused by a dental abscess or other tooth problem.
-In her article for Veterinary Partner, Jan Bellows, D.V.M., explains that an abscessed or broken tooth or other infected sore in a cat's mouth will cause swelling of her lips or face.
 If an oral issue is the problem, you might notice other signs, too.
-A painful mouth makes it difficult to eat; Muffin might seem to lose her appetite.
-Irritable reactions when you rub or scratch her chin, drooling, head shaking and worse than normal "kitten breath" are all signs that Muffin's swollen lip could be caused by a problem in her mouth.
+A painful mouth makes it difficult to eat; Your pet might seem to lose her appetite.
+Irritable reactions when you rub or scratch her chin, drooling, head shaking, and worse than normal "kitten breath" are all signs that your cat's swollen lip could be caused by a problem in her mouth.

 Observe other swelling causes